Andy4495/MspTandV/README.md

 ### Clock Frequency and Low Voltage Operation

-Per Figure 1 in the [MSP430G2553][1] and [MSP430G2452][2] Device Datasheets, the G2553 and G2452 device types can only run at the default 16 Mhz system frequency when powered with a supply voltage of at least 3.3 V. When operating at lower supply voltages (e.g. in a battery-operated setup), you will need to configure a lower system clock frequency.
+Per Figure 1 in the [MSP430G2553][1] and [MSP430G2452][2] Device Datasheets, the G2553 and G2452 device types need a supply voltage of 3.3 V to run at a system frequency of 16 MHz.
+When operating at lower supply voltages (e.g. in a battery-operated setup), a lower system clock frequency must be used.
 The devices can be run at a supply voltage as low as 2.1 V when running at 8 MHz.

 By default, the MPS430 boards package sets the G2553 and G2452 system frequency at 16 Mhz.
 To run the device at 8 MHz, the `boards.txt` file needs to be edited to add an 8 MHz entry.
 This repo contains an edited [`boards.txt`](./extras/boards.txt) file which is based on the MSP 1.0.7 board package.
 An 8 MHz entry for the G2553 processor has been added, along with editing the original G2553 entry to clarify that it is 16 MHz.

 The `boards.txt` file used by Energia is located at `~/Library/Energia15/packages/energia/hardware/msp430/1.0.7` on MacOS, and a similar path on Windows and Linux.

-The `boards.txt` file used by Arduino or Visual Studio Code is located at `~/Library/Arduino15/packages/energia/hardware/msp430/1.0.5` on MacOS, and a similar path on Windows and Linux.
-Note that the specific package version (1.0.5 in this case) may be different depending on what you have installed.
+The `boards.txt` file used by Arduino or Visual Studio Code is located at `~/Library/Arduino15/packages/energia/hardware/msp430/1.0.7` on MacOS, and a similar path on Windows and Linux.
+Note that the specific package version (1.0.7 in this case) may be different depending on what you have installed.

 ### Internal Voltage Reference